Source

 /**

 * Construct a new AssembledTransaction.
-This is the only way to create a new
+This is the main way to create a new

 *